tc-functors/docs/docs-src/modules/builder.md

 tc build --image code --publish
 ```

-Note that the child image uses the parent's version of the image as specified in the parent's block
+Note that the child image uses the parent's version of the image as specified in the parent's block.

+### Syncing base images

+While we can `docker pull` the base and code images locally, it is cumbersome to do it for all functions recursively by resolving their versions. `tc build --sync` pulls the base and code images based on current function checksums.
+Having a copy the base or parent code images allows us to do incremental updates much faster.

+### Inspecting the images

+We can run `tc build --shell` in the function directory and access the bash shell.
+The shell is always on the `code` image of the current function checksum.
+Note that the `code` image using the Lambda Runtime Image as the source image.

 ```admonish info
 It is recommended that the ECR repo has a <namespace>/<label> format.
 The label can be the image labels specified in function.json:build (base, code etc)